 Mechanical damage due to dropping the probe and extreme thermal damage (melting the probe) may not be covered and should be discussed with North Star before returning the probe.
 Shipping damage should be reported to North Star immediately.

 Please do not open the probe high voltage section if warranty repairs are going to be requested.
-This generally increases the work required to repair the probe, and it is seldom effective.
+This increases the work required to repair the probe, and is not effective.

 Options: